ezraidimariam/ezraidimariam/README.md

-## 👋 Hi, I'm Mariam!
+## 👋 Hi, I'm Mariam Ezraidi!

 Welcome to my GitHub profile 💻
-I'm a **student at YOUCODE**, passionate about coding, learning new technologies, and building projects one step at a time 🚀
+I'm a **student at YOUCODE**, passionate about coding, learning new technologies, and building projects one step at a time

 ---